RV12R/Ethernaut-Notes/README.md

 * ```approve()``` which is connected to ```transferFrom()``` function using these two we can get rid of the time lock.

 # 16. Preservation
+* As we have seen earlier here we can improve our understanding of how storage and delegate calls works.
+* Here we need to change the ownership of the contract but there is no function specified for that but we can see the other function which delegate call into a so called library contract.
+* The issue with that library contract is it has a state variable ```uint storedTime ``` which changes when we call that function inside the library.
+* The real problem happens when we delegate call into that contract, as we know delegate call use the memory of the contract which calls the other (library contract).
+When the variable ```storedTime``` changes it is actually happening in the memory slot of the contract which delgatecall (Presrvation contract), where slot 1 of it has `address public timeZone1Library;`.
+* So we can swap `address public timeZone1Library;` with an attack contract's address by calling `function setFirstTime` with attack contract's address as argument.
+Inside that contract we can write a fuction named `setTime` which changes owner into msg.sender.
+* Remember to initialize the variables inside attack contract same as preservance contract so that the slots are correctly ordered.